aphenriques/integral/README.md

 ## Concise API

-* it is comprised of few but flexible functions;
 * no macros;
 * it follows the stack based structure of Lua API.
 Both APIs are fully compatible and can be mixed;
 * there is no manual initialization of the library.
 Each of its functions is autonomous.